SU_B_02

 [r] Hm hm.

-[i] The support can be of a financial nature.
+[i] The support can be financial in nature.
 Support of all kinds.

 [r] Hm hm.

-[r] The support was not financial because I didn’t finance it.
-A white man helped me come here out of compassion.
+[i] Can you tell us something about it?
+The support was not financial in which I did not finance it.
+A white man out of me Pity helped to come here.
 That was after I told him about my situation.
-I told him how I lived, told him about the difficulties I faced.
+I told him how I live, I told him about the difficulties with which I am confronted.
 He supported me.
-Until I arrived here.
+Until I have arrived here.
 [The phone rings.]

-[i] Yes, could you tell us how you got here?
-Where they were up to here?
+[i] Yes, you could tell us How did you come here?
+Where were you here?

-Yes, I didn’t come here by land, by sea, or by desert.
+[r] Yes, I didn’t get here via the land, not over the sea and not over the desert.
 I came here with a visa.
-I came all the way to France first.
+I first came to France.

-[r] I arrived in France and I didn’t know anybody there.
-That’s where the stress started for me.
+[r] I arrived in France and I didn’t know anyone there.
+The stress for me started there.

-[i] And thank God someone came to my aid.
-It wasn’t easy, it rained, it snowed, and I had never seen snow before.
-What I had on, my clothes were not suitable for snow.
+[i] And thank God that someone came to help me.
+It was not easy, it rained, it snowed and I had never seen snow before.
+What I was on, my clothes were not suitable for snow.
 I was cold, very cold.
-I was freezing.
-I have at the place where […] at the station where you wait for [the bus].
-I waited there for about three hours until I had someone to help me.
+I frozen.
+I have where […] At the train station, where you are waiting for [the bus].
+There I waited about three hours until I had someone who helped me.

-[i] Hm hm.
-Although, Although you come from Dalaba!
+[i] Hm Hm.
+Although although they come from Dalaba!

-[r] Yes, although I come from Dalaba.
-It gets cold in Dalaba, but there is no snow. [laughs].
+[r] Yes, even though I come from Dalaba.
+It gets cold in Dalaba, but there is no snow there. [laughs].
 It’s not the same.
-It’s cold in Dalaba, but this […] is just too much.
-Hm hm.
+It’s cold in Dalaba, but this […] That’s just too much.
+Hm Hm.

 [r] Hm hm.

-When I left France, I went by car, which is called BlablaCar [r].
+[r] When I started from France, I am by car, ride, what is called blablacar [.

-[r] I drove it all the way to Dortmund.
-When I arrived in Dortmund, I waited an hour before I found someone to help me.
-Who can tell me […] or show me.
-Thank God I then saw a woman, it was a white woman, a white woman, but I don’t know if she was a German.
+[r] So I drove to Dortmund.
+Arrived in Dortmund, I waited for an hour before I found someone to help me.
+Who tell me […], or can show.
+Then I saw God a woman, it was a white woman, a white woman, but I don’t know if she was a German.
 I greeted her in French.
-And fortunately she understood French.
-I said to her that I was new and did not know anyone here.
+Fortunately, she understood French.
+I said to her that I am new and don’t know anyone here.
 And I asked her for help.
-She then said she couldn’t do anything for me, but she probably knew where I could go and there I would get help.
-I then said that it would be good if [someone?] could help.
-I kept asking how I could get there.
+Then she said she couldn’t do anything for me, but she knew where I could go and I would get help there.
+I then said that it would be good if [someone?]
+Could help.
+I continued to ask how I can get there.
 She then explains that I have to go to Bochum.
-She went on to say that I had to buy a ticket and asked if I had money.
-I said that I have 100 euros.
-I had the bill on my hand.
-She explained that I would not need all the money for the ticket.
+She continued to say that I had to buy a ticket and asked if I had money.
+I said I have 100 euros.
+I had the appearance in my hand.
+She explained that I wouldn’t need all the money for the ticket.
 The ticket will cost about two euros or a little more, she explained.
-She bought me the ticket herself.
+She bought the ticket to me.
 This white woman.
-She bought me the ticket and I should get off in Bochum.
-That’s where I should get off.
-I took the regional train.
-She noticed that the next stop is Bochum.
-There I should get off.
-Arrived in Bochum, I got off the train.
-Then I am at the station and now I was again faced with the challenge to find someone.
-Then I went directly to the police station and introduced myself there.
-I made contact with you.
-I told you there that I don’t know anybody here.
-They then took me to the place where I had to go.
+She bought the ticket to me and I should get out in Bochum.
+I should get out there.
+I drove with the regional train.
+She noted that the next Bochum stop is.
+I should get out there.
+Arrived in Bochum, I got out.
+Then I am at the train station and now I was faced with the challenge of finding someone again.
+I then went straight to the police station and imagined it there.
+I have contacted you.
+I told you there that I don’t know anyone here.
+You then took me to the place where I had to go.
 Where I could make an application.
-That is where I made the request.
+I made the application there.

 [r] Hm hm.

-Did you have to overcome yourself to go to the police?
+[i] Did you have to overcome yourself to go to the police?
 Or was that out of necessity?
-Or is it because the policemen here are different?
+Or does it have to do with the fact that the police are different here?

-[r] I knew that the policemen here were different from us.
-Here they don’t get beaten, they don’t insult, on the contrary, they help you.
+[r] I knew that the police are different here than with us.
+It is not beaten here, they do not insult in Opposite, they help you.
 They come to you, they help you.
-And they ask you questions and take you where you need to go.
+And they ask you questions and bring you where you have to go.
 In Guinea I would not have dared to go to the police.
-Because when they see me, they think I did something to you.
-They won’t even look at me.
-They will not look at me.
+Because when you see me, think that I did something to you.
+You won’t even look at me.
+You won’t pay attention to me.
 And there will be no talk of support.

-When the police from Guinea hear that, they will say that the police here praise. [?]
+[i] When the police from Guinea hear that Become saying that the police praise here. [?]

-[r] If the Guinean policemen hear it, they will find that I was telling the truth.
-Even if they’re standing in front of me, they’ll say they don’t support anyone.
-They don’t help anyone.
-They’re not helping the population.
-Hmm hm, even if they’re standing in front of me, I’ll say it.
-I will not be afraid to say that.
+[r] If the guinish police officers hear it, they will find that I have said the truth.
+Even if you stand in front of me, you will say that you don’t support anyone.
+You don’t help.
+They are not help for the population.
+Hmm Hm, even if you stand in front of me, I’ll say it.
+I won’t be afraid to say that.

 [r] Yes.

-If you’re new somewhere, you have what you call the first impression.
+[i] If you are new somewhere, you have something What one describes as the first impression.
 The first impression.

-What was your first impression when you arrived in Europe?
-First of all in Europe.
+[i] What was her first impression When you arrived in Europe?
+First in Europe.

 [i] And then in Germany, Dortmund and Bochum.
 What was your first impression?
-What did you have in mind?
+What did you think of?

-[r] When I arrived here, when I looked at the city, I looked at [the city?], then I said to myself that [this] here belongs to Europe.
+[r] When I arrived here when I looked at the city, I looked at [the city? ] that [that?]
+Belongs to Europe here.
 The cleanliness, beautiful houses, the train.
-At first I didn’t see a taxi.
-Only later did I see that there are taxis here, too.
-There are nice trains here, there are no blackouts.
-In the beginning I tried to recharge my phone several times.
-Until one day one of the carers approached me, they asked me why I constantly recharge my mobile phone.
-I explained to them that I was afraid that the power would fail.
-They laughed and had fun.
-They said there was no blackout. [laughs] Then there’s the snow.
+I didn’t see a taxi at first.
+Only later saw that there are taxis here.
+There are nice trains here, there are no power failures.
+In the beginning I tried to charge my phone several times.
+Until one day one of the supervisors addressed me, You asked me why I constantly top up my cell phone.
+I explained to them that I am afraid that the electricity will fail.
+You have had a laugh.
+You said that there is no power failure here. [laughs] Added to this is the snow.
 Then I saw the snow.
 I’ve never seen that before.
 I didn’t know what snow was.
-When I saw the snow, I was happy inside.
-And that was a sign that I had arrived in Europe.
-When I saw snow, something I didn’t know yet.
-I thought it was beautiful.
+When I saw the snow I was happy inside.
+And that was a sign for it that I have arrived in Europe.
+When I saw snow Something I didn’t know yet.
+I thought it was nice.
 There was […] what they always do in December, it is decorated everywhere.
-The lights are on and it looks good.
+The lights burn and it looks good.
 I’ve never seen that before.
 I was impressed.
 I was amazed myself.
-I said to myself, oh it looks like that in Europe.
+I said to myself, oh this is what it looks like in Europe.

-[i] Okay, so when you look at the landscape, the infrastructure, the trains you were talking about, as well as the architecture.
+[i] Okay, so if you look at the landscape, the infrastructure, the trains that you spoke about, as well as architecture.

 [r] Yes.

-If we look at the people here now, they’re talking about the woman who helped them [told].
+[i] If we look at the people here now, they have from the woman who helped them [told].

 [r] Hm hm.